Richland Farm (Clarksville, Maryland)

+History

+1719-1800

 Richland was originally part of "Altogether," a land grant surveyed on May 10, 1719, by Thomas Worthington and his brother-in-law, Henry Ridgely.
 A small portion of Richland was also part of "Worthington's Range."
-Thomas Worthington left 300 acres of Altogether and 63 acres of Worthington's Range to his daughter, Ariana Worthington Watkins, who was married to Nicholas Watkins, Jr. Thomas Worthington's will, dated January 9, 1752 and proved after his death in 1753, indicates that Ariana's inheritance was already part of a plantation established by her husband.
+Thomas Worthington left 300 acres of Altogether and 63 acres of Worthington's Range to his daughter, Ariana Worthington Watkins, who was married to Nicholas Watkins Jr. Thomas Worthington's will, dated January 9, 1752 and proved after his death in 1753, indicates that Ariana's inheritance was already part of a plantation established by her husband.
 Ariana divided her holdings among her three sons, John, Nicholas and Gassaway.
 Richland was part of Gassaway Watkins's inheritance.
 Gassaway Watkins returned to Richland to live after his service in the American Revolutionary War.

+Early residents and expansion under the Watkins family 1801-1850

 The current boundaries of Richland were set in 1801.
 It shares its northeast border with the original boundary of Doughoregan Manor, patented to Charles Carroll the Settler on 7,000 acres and later expanded to 10,000 acres.
 Doughoregan Manor served as the summer home of his grandson, Charles Carroll of Carrollton, the last surviving signer of the Declaration of Independence and the only Catholic to do so.